-- 1. Wrinkle-free, clean, properly fitting Landau/Urbane brand uniforms are required.
-Students may wear solid hunter green tops with solid hunter green or white slacks in a style that complements personal body build.
-These must be professional in appearance, absent of lace and ruffles on the tops, cuffs, or ribs on slacks.
-Dresses or skirts must be at least knee length and worn with full length hosiery. - 2.
+- 1. Wrinkle-free, clean, properly fitting uniforms are required.
+Students need to wear the specified uniform (solid hunter green scrub top with solid hunter green or white slacks) and in a size that complements the student's personal body build.
+If a scrub dress or skirt is available to wear, it must be at least knee length and worn with full length hosiery.
+The student needs to look professional in appearance. - 2.
 Students may wear a plain white or black long or short sleeved t-shirt under their hunter green uniform top if desired. - 3.
-Clean, white, or black professional shoes are required.
-Shoes must be leather/leatherlike (not canvas), void of any colored markings, with clean laces.
+Clean, white or black professional shoes are required.
+Shoes must be leather/leather-like (not canvas), void of any colored markings, with clean laces.
 Clogs, slides, or half shoes are prohibited. - 4.
 The Francis Tuttle patch must be sewn (around the edge) onto the left sleeve, centered two (2) inches below the shoulder seam on uniform tops and lab coats. - 5.
 The official school ID badge is to be worn on the left side of the uniform top or on a lanyard at eye level. - 6.
 Solid neutral undergarments are required when wearing white pants. - 7.
 Clean, wrinkle-free laboratory coats/jackets may be worn with the uniform to the clinical unit.
 Laboratory coats/jackets may be any brand, but must be solid white, long sleeved, with snap or button closures.
 Ribbed cuffs are acceptable, and, collars are optional.
 Fleece, jersey, or knitted material is prohibited.
 Yellowing or graying laboratory coats/jackets are unacceptable. - 8.
 All students must demonstrate good personal hygiene. - 9.
 Hair should be clean, neat, and above (off) the collar.
 Extreme hair styles and/or nonnatural fad colors including sprayed coloring are not appropriate.
 If hair ties/bands or religious/cultural headwear is worn, they must be modest in style and similar to the color of the hair.
 Beards, mustaches, and side burn must be neat and well groomed. - 10.
 All tattoos must be covered while at the clinical site for any purpose. - 11.
 Jewelry - Plain wedding bandsonly - No necklaces or bracelets - Body jewelry to include, but not limited to, tongue, eyebrow, lip, or nose piercing, etc. must be removed or replaced with a clear spacer. - No more than one pair of stud earrings may be worn. - 12.
 Make-up in moderation; no perfume or cologne - 13.
 Fingernails must be clean, short in length, and well filed.
 Clear polish only that is not chipped, cracked, or peeling.
 No sculptured or artificial nails are allowed. - 14.
 Gum chewing is prohibited in and during any clinical experience. - 15.
 Students in clinical are required to have a watch with a second hand (or digital with seconds display), nametag, pen light, black pen, drug book, bandage scissors, stethoscope, and any other supplies needed for the clinical site. - 16.
 Specific clinical areas may have uniform guidelines; and these guidelines supersede this policy.